 Check out the FREE Epcot Food and Wine concerts

 In the past, Epcot reserved their free Eat to the Beat concerts for weekends only.
-This year, there will be 3 showings nightly at 5:30pm, 6:45pm, and 8pm.
+But starting in 2018, they moved to daily concerts and will continue with this new schedule in 2019.

 Sign up for runDisney’s Epcot Food and Wine Half Marathon

-The Epcot Food and Wine Fest includes a weekend full of runDisney events from November 1 through November 4 in 2018.
+The Epcot Food and Wine Fest includes a weekend full of runDisney events from October 31 to November 3 in 2019.

 Aside from the races, the Wine and Dine Half Marathon Weekend also includes a Health & Fitness Expo and an exclusive post-race party.